EvernodeXRPL/evernode-sdk/evernode/reference-api-registry.md

 ## Terminate the registry client - `async disconnect()`
-Disconnect the client to xrpl server and do the unsubscriptions.
+Disconnects the client to xrpl server and do the unsubscriptions.
 - [unsubscribe](#unsubscribe-from-the-events---async-unsubscribe) is called inside this.

 ### Response format